LrBrK33/node-mini-sprint/readme.md

 Open 2 terminal windows.

 * In one terminal window open the client directory and do the following:
   - run [live-server](https://www.npmjs.com/package/live-server).
 This is serving your client files.
 If you open your index.html from Finder (e.g. you are seeing `file:///` in the URL bar) you will run into CORS issues.
-Use live-serveer.
+Use live-server.
   - Your client will run, but it does not communicate with the server yet.
 You need to write the appropriate code.

 * In the other terminal window open the server directory and do the following: